syndesisio/syndesis.io/content/docs/development.md

 ## Source

 Labels starting with `source/` indicate the origin of an issue.
-It should be applied to help in triaging and priotizing.
+It should be applied to help in triaging and prioritizing.

 | Notification  | Description                      |
 | ------------- | -------------------------------- |